2 min read

 Words to Describe Good Working Relationships

 Good work relationships don’t happen overnight.
-They take time to build and intentionality to maintain.
+Unless you're a charismatic leader, they take time to build and require intentionality to maintain.
 However, the effort you put into doing so has been proven to unlock many benefits.
 For one, the onboarding automation platform, Enboarder, found that people who feel connected to other people at work are more satisfied with their current role, more likely to stay at their organization for the foreseeable future, and are twice as likely to feel motivated to go above and beyond their job responsibilities.

 Now, let’s review the list of words commonly used to describe good working relationships.